Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

-The Lightning checkpoint also saves the arguments passed into the LightningModule init under the `module_arguments` key in the checkpoint.
+The Lightning checkpoint also saves the arguments passed into the LightningModule init under the `hyper_parameters` key in the checkpoint.

 .. code-block:: python